-"This sort-of collaborative, inclusive, and high-engagement project is exactly why I started working at McAuliffe, why I've stayed, and why I'll continue to support McAuliffe long after the 2019-20 school year," said McAuliffe.
+"This sort-of collaborative, inclusive, and high-engagement project is exactly why I started working at McAuliffe, why I've stayed, and why I'll liffe long after the 2019-20 school year," said McAuliffe.
+The charter school serves students from Ashland, Framingham, Holliston, Hopkinton, Marlborough, Natick, Southborough and Sudbury.

-The charter school serves sixth- to eighth-grade students from Ashland, Framingham, Holliston, Hopkinton, Marlborough, Natick, utive director in July 2010, and she served as principal and executive director.
+Harrison became the executive director in July 2010, and she served as principal and executive director.
 The position split a year later.